spotDL/spotify-downloader/docs/usage.md

 FFmpeg options:
   --ffmpeg FFMPEG       The ffmpeg executable to use.
   --threads THREADS     The number of threads to use when downloading songs.
-  --bitrate {8k,16k,24k,32k,40k,48k,64k,80k,96k,112k,128k,160k,192k,224k,256k,320k,0,1,2,3,4,5,6,7,8,9,0}
+  --bitrate {8k,16k,24k,32k,40k,48k,64k,80k,96k,112k,128k,160k,192k,224k,256k,320k,0,1,2,3,4,5,6,7,8,9}
                         The constant/variable bitrate to use for the output file.
+Values from 0 to 9 are variable bitrates.
   --ffmpeg-args FFMPEG_ARGS
                         Additional ffmpeg arguments passed as a string.
+  --preserve-original-audio
+                        Preserve the original audio stream in case of m4a and opus files.
+This option might overwrite the bitrate option.
+Adding additional ffmpeg arguments might make this option useless.

 Output options:
   --format {mp3,flac,ogg,opus,m4a}
                         The format to download the song in.
   --save-file SAVE_FILE
                         The file to save/load the songs data from/to.
 It has to end with .spotdl.
 If combined with the download operation, it will save the songs data to the file.
 Required for save/preload/sync
   --preload             Preload the download url to speed up the download process.
-  --output OUTPUT       Specify the downloaded file name format, available variables: {title}, {artists}, {artist}, {album}, {album-artist}, {genre}, {disc-number}, {disc-count},
+  --output OUTPUT       Specify the downloaded file name format, available variables: {title}, {artists}, {artist}, {album}, {album-artist}, {genre}, {disc-number}, {disc-count}, {duration}, {year}, {original-date}, {track-
-                        {duration}, {year}, {original-date}, {track-number}, {tracks-count}, {isrc}, {track-id}, {publisher}, {list-length}, {list-position}, {list-name}, {output-ext}
+                        number}, {tracks-count}, {isrc}, {track-id}, {publisher}, {list-length}, {list-position}, {list-name}, {output-ext}
-  --m3u M3U             Name of the m3u file to save the songs to.
+  --m3u [M3U]           Name of the m3u file to save the songs to.
+Defaults to {list[0]}.m3u If you want to generate a m3u for each list in the query use {list-name}, If you want to generate a m3u file based on the first
+                        list in the query use {list[0]}, (0 is the first list in the query, 1 is the second, etc. songs don't count towards the list number)
   --overwrite {skip,metadata,force}
                         Overwrite existing files.
   --restrict            Restrict filenames to ASCII only --print-errors        Print errors (wrong songs, failed downloads etc) on exit, useful for long playlist --sponsor-block       Use the sponsor block to download songs from yt/ytm.
-  --archive ARCHIVE     Specify the file name for an archive of already downloaded songs --playlist-numbering  When downloading a playlist, convert all tracks into a single album, using the playlist icon as the album art.
+  --archive ARCHIVE     Specify the file name for an archive of already downloaded songs --playlist-numbering  Sets each track in a playlist to have the playlist's name as its album, and album art as the playlist's icon

 Web options:
   --host HOST           The host to use for the web server.